proofofdepth/proof-of-depth2/README.md

 # Proof of Depth

-Professional ROV inspections backed by blockchain.
+A blockchain-certified ROV inspection project led by a U.S. Navy diver.